Increment: Countering the not-enough narrative in young adults

 Growth without the pressure

-I'd started by researching how young adults currently track and celebrate progress…
+Researching how young adults currently track and celebrate progress…

 What is the psychology behind achievement and recognition?